-- 5. Adapting the model policy is the best way of complying with the LA's Health and Safety Policy, demonstrating compliance with statutory duties could be difficult in the absence of a school policy. - The safety policy should be signed and dated by the head teacher / chair of governors.2 - 7.
+- 4. Under the Health and Safety at Work etc. Act 1974, it is the duty of an employer to have an up to date written statement of health and safety, this general policy must be complemented by a school policy statement. - 5.
+Adapting the model policy is the best way of complying with the LA's Health and Safety Policy, demonstrating compliance with statutory duties could be difficult in the absence of a school policy. - 6.
+The safety policy should be signed and dated by the head teacher / chair of governors. - 7.
 The main points required in a Health and Safety Policy Statement are: